Home » Health Conditions » Viral Infections » Flu

 If you are going to use iodine as part of your flu-fighting regiment, be careful to note that the shelf product used for first-aid is for topical (non-internal) use only.
 There are many liquid drop iodine products available.
 It is recommended that you go to a reputable health food store to purchase any iodine product as well as iodine supplements that you will be using internally.
 You can also talk to an independent pharmacist that specializes in integrative medicine and drug/medicinal interactions.

 As always, it is best to use naturally found iodine rather than an iodine supplement.
-There may not be as much of the active ingredient in a supplement, thereby causing an iodine deficiency, when you thought the supplement would be enough.
+There may not be as much of the in a supplement, thereby causing an iodine deficiency, when you thought the supplement would be enough.

 Any use of an alternative treatment should be combined with a consultation with your medical physician.
 The information supplied in this article is not to be considered or used as medical advice and is for educational purposes only.